ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/2_designing_a_dynamic_memory_allocator.md

 static char storage[STORAGE_SIZE];
 ```

-## Record Keeping
+## Record keeping

 This backing memory needs to be annotated somehow to record what has been
 allocated so far.
-There are many, many ways to do this.
-With the biggest choice
+There are many ways to do this.
+Te biggest choice
-here being whether to store these records in the heap itself, our outside of it.
+is whether to store these records in the heap itself or outside of it.

-We will not go into those tradeoffs here, and instead you will put the records
-in the heap, as this is relatively simple to do.
+The easiest way is to put the records in the heap.

-What should be in your records?
-Think about what question the software will ask
+What should be in the records?
+Think about the question the caller is asking.
-us.
-Can you give me a pointer to an area of free memory of at least this size?
+Can you give me a pointer to an area of memory of at least this size?

 For this you will need to know:
-* Which ranges of the backing storage have been allocated or not.
+* The ranges of the backing storage that have already been allocated
-* How large each of ranges sections is.
-This includes free areas.
+* The size of each section, both free and allocated

 Where a "range" a pointer to a location, a size in bytes and a boolean to say
 whether the range is free or allocated.
 So a range from 0x123 of 345 bytes,